Special Educational Needs

 How will school involve young people with SEND in their education?

-invited to join the Young Leaders programme.
+invited to join student panels.
 The use of student voice in the construction of the My Plan and My Plan +

 is an effective tool for communicating student ideas for support as well as their aspirations and strengths.